 Camps were formed and the President encouraged people to move to them for their safety.
 Many flocked there because they feared the roaming gangs that cropped up after the incident, many controlling vast sections of the cities.
 People welcomed the promise of safety inside the camps.

-The President’s staff soon discovered people with abnormalities emerging.
+The President’s staff soon discovered people with abnormalities, abilities that cropped up and set people apart.
 Researchers divided them into two categories, Concealers, and Antagonists.

 Concealers could hide themselves.
 A few had enough power to hide themselves and those around them.
 Most didn’t live long; the use of their power overtaxed their system and they burned out.
 The Antags were soldiers of extreme skill and power.
 They were more common than Concealers.
 The incident handed the President an entire, highly skilled army.

-Her fingers tightened on the 45 as she moved toward her target, a hardware store on the corner.
+Her fingers tightened on her 45 as she moved toward her target, a hardware store on the corner.
 Despite being in the center of a city, it appeared to be one of those small neighborhood types.
-A smile tipped the corners of her lips upward as she moved closer to the building’s door.
 As with everything in this world, it was tattered and worn.
 One door was perfect while the other hung from one hinge its glass broken out.

 She slipped through the doors, eyes scanning the inside before she moved any further.
 Many of the shelves appeared untouched.
 That could be a good thing.
 A lot of these hardware stores carried ammo and she was running low.
 She was rather surprised to see stock remaining on many of the shelves, these places were usually the first hit by marauders.
 The fact that it seemed untouched didn’t make her feel easy and she wasn’t going to go running in all gung-ho.
 A small feline form slipped past her legs, scurrying deeper into the store.

 “En!
 Dammit, get your furry behind back here!” she hissed at the cat.
 Of course, the cat ignored her.
-She sighed, En did as she pleased.
+She sighed, En did as she pleased most days.
 Brinda clenched her gun tightly as she followed the cat further inside.
 As she moved, she stopped to look at the shelves.
 Some were cleared out, empty, but there was still enough left to give her hope.